 Apologies, but no results were found.

-Not accepting graduate students for 2021-22.
 Development of substance abuse in adolescence; vulnerabilities related to social learning; cognitive models that differentiate implicit (unconscious) from explicit memories; relative role of automatic associations versus executive control; social experiences, dispositions, memories, and thoughts that predict transitions to substance use and to substance abuse.

 Courses & Teaching

 Learning; psychometrics and test evaluation; addiction; questionnaire development.

 Dr. Marvin Krank joined UBC’s Okanagan campus as Dean of Graduate Studies and professor of psychology in July, 2005.
 He served as Dean of Graduate Studies until July, 2011.
 For the previous twelve years, Dr. Krank was Vice-President (Academic), Associate Vice-President (Academic) and Dean of Arts and Education at Okanagan University College.
 Dr. Krank moved to Kelowna from his position as Head of Psychology at Mount Alison University where he taught for ten years.
 He also taught at Memorial University of Newfoundland and the University of Toronto.
 He has been an Adjunct Professor at the Oregon Health Sciences University, the University of British Columbia and the University of Washington.

 Healthy automatic behaviours, intentions, and thoughts (HABIT) is an approach to health education that focuses on how the brain and the mind work.
 The goal is to encourage healthy behaviours.
 The program provides accurate information and exercises designed to promote healthy thinking.
 The program is unique in addressing automatic thinking and behaviours in support of deliberate and purposeful choices to achieve life goals.